JCSDA/jedi-docs/docs/learning/tutorials/level1/hofx_nrt.rst

    ./run.bash

 If you omit the arguments, the script just gives you a list of instruments that are available in this tutorial.
-For Step 2 we will focus on radiance data from the `AMSU-A instrument on NOAA's MIRS spacecraft <https://www.star.nesdis.noaa.gov/mirs/amsua.php>`_:
+For Step 2 we will focus on radiance data from the `AMSU-A instrument on the NOAA-19 satellite`_:

 .. code-block:: bash